“Gene mapping is a process or method of discovering the location of genes on a chromosome.”

-Mapping of a milk-producing gene in animals can also be possible using the gene mapping.
+Mapping of a milk-producing gene in animals can also be possible using gene mapping.

-In modern genetics, identification of the disease-causing gene in the human genome is one of the important application of gene mapping.
+In modern genetics, identification of the disease-causing gene in the human genome is one of the important applications of gene mapping.

 The heritable, as well as non-heritable, cancer-like disease-causing genes, can be mapped too.

-Advancements in the DNA sequencing led discoveries of more than 20,000 genes until now.
+Advancements in DNA sequencing led to discoveries of more than 20,000 genes until now.
 The human genome project was completed in the year 2003 which sequenced the entire genome of us.